itsasamantha/blog/_posts/2024-11-22-Writing-A-Story.md

 ### INTRODUCTION

-Despite being basic components, for myself and a lot of other writers, finding a satisfactory beginning middle and ending to a short story can be difficult.
+Despite being basic components, for myself and a lot of other writers, finding a satisfactory beginning, middle and ending to a short story can be difficult.
 Especially if the idea just came to you without a full plot being developed.
 It can also be annoying and sometimes boring to work on the same story for a while.
 Burnout is expeted to happen and forgetting what made you want to write is common.

 Here I will compile my tips and tricks I have gathered through my noexistent writing career.